Eric Butcher: Endgame (2020—present)

+For years, Butcher's practice has involved the incremental building up, and stripping back, of paint over a surface.
+With Endgame the artist has pulled apart his former practice, peeling away the layers of paint from their supports and re-presenting the resulting fragments—an approach that now informs all of his future work ("He intends to use only materials already available in the studio, repurposing and recycling without consuming new resources").
+Set within sheets of glass, like scientific specimens, these fragments collect the 'natural history' of his creative past.

+Endgame will use his existing materials as a resource for as long as possible, until there is no longer anything left to create from.

 Early work

 Butcher's earliest exhibited works were compositions of oil, resin and spray paint on large, tablet-like MDF supports.
 The combination of painted surface and exaggerated depth of the support made the works deliberately and obviously three-dimensional objects – an ‘attempt to deny the viewer the desire to see the surface as anything other than surface’.
 This composed physical presence was inherent in even the most restrained of Butcher's works, as William Packer would go on to say in his introduction to Butcher's 2005 catalogue, Carbon Candy, ‘even when hung conventionally, flat to the wall, they remain obviously and directly physical’.
 Although characterised by their appearance – an abstract ‘accretion of paint, resin and various other fluids’ - their manufacture was faithful to the rules that govern Butcher's creative process.
 Butcher has said of his practice that ‘the application or subtraction of paint as a set of processes is achieved through a variety of continually evolving techniques which draw attention to the physical properties of my materials’, a result that would be most clearly manifest in his subsequent metal works.
-The introduction of metal as a support revolutionised Butcher's creative output and his approach to the act of painting, ‘it may just be a flat piece of metal… But they all have little nicks, edges and imperfections… the end result is an accumulation of what I have learnt about that surface’.
+The introduction of metal as a support revolutionised Butcher's creative output and his approach to the act of painting, ‘it may just be a flat piece of metal...
+But they all have little nicks, edges and imperfections... the result is an accumulation of what I have learnt about that surface’.